Bruce Leak

-Bruce Leak is an American inventor and entrepreneur, and currently a co-founder at Playground Global.
+Bruce Leak is an American inventor and entrepreneur, and a co-founder at Playground Global.
 He was one of three co-founders of WebTV and is credited with making several major advances in the Macintosh operating system.
 Wired magazine described him as an "Apple Hero," saying that he "kick-started the multimedia revolution, bringing quality video to the Mac a year before anything even remotely comparable hit Windows."

 Background

 Leak graduated from Stanford University with bachelor's and master's degrees in electrical engineering and computer science.
 During his Stanford years, he worked at Microsoft on the initial versions of Word and Multiplan (Excel).
 He held senior management and engineering roles at Rocket Science Games and General Magic.